 Technical and Analytical Readings

-Here are works more formally on the subject of religious naturalism.
+Here are works more directly on the subject of religious naturalism.

 - Ursula Goodenough, The Sacred Depths of Nature (Oxford University Press, 1998).